The Hyde Charitable Trust (HCT) is part of the Hyde Group and supports the work of the Hyde Foundation, Hyde’s social investment team.

 Our funds are targeted to Hyde residents and communities who are most in need, and invests money in programmes and services that have the most impact on the lives and futures of Hyde residents and communities.
 Specifically, activities and services that:

 - prevent homelessness and help Hyde residents to maintain their tenancies, through individual grants

-- support Hyde residents to job-ready and to find work, through individual grants.
+- support Hyde residents to be job-ready and to find work, through individual grants

 - build community resilience through our Successful Places grants to community organisations.
 We fund projects and programmes under the following themes: employment and skills; youth work; reducing isolation; mental health and wellbeing; food poverty; fuel poverty; reducing the impact of violence; community cohesion.

 Influence, inform, invest and fundraise to maximise support for community place-based delivery in priority areas through the Hyde Foundation Successful Places team.